chum46/mod-1-project-chicago-seattle-ds-051120/README.md

 This representation breeds the same result.
 The PUMA codes in South King County have the highest percentage of Opportunity Youth among the 16-24 year old population.

-Next, we look at the breakdown of the education lever of Opportunity Youth in segmented age groups.
+Next, we look at the breakdown of the education level of Opportunity Youth in segmented age groups.
 Below you'll see a table of the results.

 ![](./reports/figures/2017OY_Age.png)